-From town, take a 9-mile scenic drive up the Yachats River Road to visit the historic North Fork of the Yachats River Covered Bridge.
-Seven miles up Yachats River Rd., you will cross a small cement bridge over the N Fork of the Yachats River – turn left here onto a well-maintained gravel road and continue for the final two miles.
-(Cars will do fine on this road, but the road will not accommodate RVs well.)
+From town, you can take a 9-mile scenic drive up the Yachats River Road to visit the historic North Fork Yachats Covered Bridge.
+Seven miles up this road, you will cross a small cement bridge over the North Fork of the Yachats River – turn left here onto a well-maintained gravel road and continue for the final two miles.
+This gravel road will accommodate cars but not large trucks or recreational vehicles (RVs).

-Look up the hillside above the bridge for a view of a giant old-growth Spruce tree that is 350 years old.
+This is a quiet place to reflect and let the music of the gentle river soothe you.
+Look up the hillside above the bridge to view an old-growth Spruce that locals claim is about 350 years old.

-If you make this trip in the early morning or evening, watch for elk grazing in pastureland shared by goats, sheep, horses, and belted black cattle, affectionately referred to by local children as the oreo cows.
+If you make this trip in the early morning or evening, watch for elk grazing in pastureland shared by goats, sheep, horses, and black belted cattle, known affectionately by local children as the “Oreo Cows.”